Can you recycle Christmas cards?

 Of course, you could always avoid Christmas cards altogether in a bid to cut down on festive waste and save the 30 million trees or so used to make them.
 Indeed in our recent First Mile poll, 26% of Brits have said they will not be sending physical Christmas cards this year.

-But if that’s a little too extreme of an idea, opt for easy to recycle Christmas cards without the fancy bells and whistles.
+But if that’s a little too extreme of an idea, opt for easy-to-recycle Christmas cards without the fancy bells and whistles.
 You can even go one step greener, by opting for festive cards made from recycled paper.

 And don’t forget that digital Christmas cards are an option too... in fact, keep your eyes peeled for our festive e-card making its way to you soon!

-Fear not: our trusty RecycleBox service is on hand for all your festive waste.
+If none of these are an option for you, or you just want to be 100% certain your Christmas recycling doesn't end up in the landfill, fear not: our trusty RecycleBox service is on hand for all your festive waste.
 Fill a cardboard box (you can use your own) with Christmas cards for recycling or any other material that you can’t readily recycle such as Christmas lights, wrapping paper or corks, and send it to us via our RecycleBox post-back service.

-We're at ready to help you recycle Christmas cards and anything else you need this holiday season!
+We're at the ready to help you recycle Christmas cards and anything else you need this holiday season!